Vegan Nutrition Guide

 Carnosine is present in muscle tissue and thus found primarily in meat products, leaving vegetarians with fewer sources compared to meat eaters.
 Supplementing with beta-alanine may increase carnosine concentrations, enhancing your training by increasing your work capacity and ability to handle more training volume.

 Beta-alanine is the limiting amino acid for carnosine synthesis and beta-alanine supplements have been shown to increase muscle levels of carnosine.
 Now Foods makes a vegan beta-alanine supplement if you’re interested.
-I would recommend talking to a nutritionist or other professional to see if beta-alanine is something that may help you from an athletic performance stand point.
+I would recommend talking to a nutritionist or other professional to see if beta-alanine is something that may help you from an athletic performance standpoint.

-Taurine is not essential since the body can produce taurine through a combination of cysteine, vitamin B6, methionine and vitamin C, however studies have show vegans do have lower taurine levels than meat-eaters.
+Taurine is not essential since the body can produce taurine through a combination of cysteine, vitamin B6, methionine and vitamin C, however, studies have shown vegans do have lower taurine levels than meat-eaters.
 To obtain adequate levels of these nutrients needed to produce taurine, we should eat red peppers, garlic, onions, broccoli, brussel sprouts, oats, whole grains, brazil nuts, seeds such as sunflower and sesame and other various vegetables.

 Taurine is not typically supplemented unless there is an individual need for it however it’s important vegans eat soy, hemp seed, quinoa, buckwheat and amaranth on a regular basis, along with the foods above, to ensure they’re synthesizing adequate taurine from the amino acids found in these foods.

-Carnitine is used in the transportation and metabolization of fatty acid and is is synthesized naturally in the body from the amino acids lysine and methionine.
+Carnitine is used in the transportation and metabolization of fatty acid and is synthesized naturally in the body from the amino acids lysine and methionine.
 By ensuring adequate intake of amino acids we can make sure we have what we need to produce carnitine.
 Lysine is found in whole grains, legumes, tempeh, pistachios, soy milk and pumpkin seeds and methionine is found in sesame seeds, brazil nuts, oats, sunflower seeds, spinach and potatoes.

-The Vegan Protein Deficiency Myth
+Protein Deficiency Myth

 People are so concerned about not getting enough protein on a vegan diet but it’s just not an issue.
 I’d be more concerned about not eating enough plants and being deficient in many of important nutrients plants contain.
 You never hear of anyone having a protein deficiency.
 B12, vitamin D, magnesium, zinc, iodine…sure, but that’s not limited to vegans.